avand/avand.github.com/_posts/2014-11-26-calculated-attribute-pattern-for-ruby-models.markdown

 end
 {% endhighlight %}

 Here, I'm overwritting the attribute's accessor method to take options.
 If you call it normally, `viewing.seconds_spent_watching_videos`, you'll get the value from the database.
 But if you call it with the reload option, `viewing.seconds_spent_watching_videos(reload: true)`, you'll get the calculated value.
+You still need to `write_attribute` at some point — a callback may still be the right place for that — but I'm of the opinion that your "getter" shouldn't double as a "setter."

 I've used this pattern throughout my Rails applications and it's been really useful.
 Hopefully, it's useful for you as well.